maka89/AudioEzDynamics/README.md

 - `PeakDynamicsHi`: Compressor / Expander with Peak Detector.
 Like `PeakCompressor`, but worse =).
 See discussion below.
 - `RMSDynamicsHi`: Compressor / Expander with RMS Detector.Like `RMSCompressor`, but worse =).
 See discussion below.

-New classes / dynamics processors can be created by inheriting from some of the abstract classes in "src/dynamics.hpp" Custom level detectors can also be made by inheriting from some of the abstract classes in "src/level_detectors.hpp"
 ## Usage

 ```c++